Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 ### du

-The `du` command outputs the size of a file.
+The `du` command outputs the total size and in Alluxio size of files and folders.

-If a directory is specified, it will output the aggregate size of all files in the directory and its child directories.
+If a directory is specified, it will display the total size and in Alluxio size of all files in this directory.

-For example, if the Alluxio space is unexpectedly overutilized, `du` can be used to detect which folders are taking up the most space.
+If the `-s` option is used, it will display the aggregate summary of file lengths being displayed.

+By default, `du` prints the size in bytes.
+If the `-h` option is used, it will print sizes in human readable format (e.g., 1KB 234MB 2GB).

+The `--memory` option will print the in memory size as well.

 {% include Command-Line-Interface/du.md %}